madfish-solutions/quipuswap-farming/test.md

     - ✅ should mint QS GOV tokens as reward to rewards receiver;
     - ✅ should mint QS GOV tokens as harvest fee to referrer (in case when user have referrer);
     - ✅ should mint QS GOV tokens as harvest fee to zero address (in case when user does not have referrer);
-    - ✅ should calculate and stake tokens from farm's name as withdrawal fee with decimals (like 4.2%);
+    - ✅ should calculate and mint QS GOV tokens as harvest fee with decimals (like 4.2%);
     - ✅ should withdraw single FA1.2 token;
     - ✅ should withdraw LP FA1.2 token;
     - ✅ should withdraw single FA2 token;